The 1752 Group is a UK-based research and lobby organisation working to end sexual misconduct in higher education.

-Dr Tiffany Page trained as an industrial and organisational psychologist and has worked as an organisational change consultant in both New Zealand and Singapore, specialising in large-scale change management implementations and industry focused training across a range of areas.
-Tiffany brings experience in project management, case work involving complaints of staff sexual misconduct, student advocacy, workshop and event organisation and facilitation, and has published on the complexities of addressing staff-to-student sexual misconduct within higher education.
-Tiffany is involved in researching conceptualisations of vulnerability, including its relation to forms of endurance.
-She has a PhD in cultural studies.
+Dr Tiffany Page is a lecturer in sociology at the University of Cambridge.
+Tiffany trained as an industrial and organisational psychologist and has worked as an organisational change consultant in both New Zealand and Singapore, specialising in large-scale change management implementations and industry focused training across a range of areas.
+Tiffany has extensive experience in project management, staff sexual misconduct case work, student advocacy, workshop and event organisation and facilitation, and has published on the complexities of addressing staff-to-student sexual misconduct within higher education.

 Dr Chryssa Sdrolia